Insurance Pricing Forecast Using XGBoost Regressor

 Points to note regarding each feature:

-• Age - As Age increases, Charges also tends to increase (although there is a large variance in Charges for a given Age).
+Age - As Age increases, Charges also tend to increase (although there is a large variance in Charges for a given Age).

-• bmi - There is no clear relationship, although there seems to be a group of individuals with Bmi > 30 that have Charges > 30k.
+BMI - There is no clear relationship.
+However, a group of individuals with BMI > 30 tends to have charges above 30k.

-• Children - No clear relationship (although Charges seems to decrease as Children increases).
+Children - No clear relationship (although Charges seem to decrease as Children increase).

 numeric_features = X.select_dtypes(include=[np.number])